November 10, 2020

 How Do Conforming Loans Work?

 Perhaps the easiest way to think about a conforming loan is the loan limit set by the FHFA.
-For 2020, the maximum amount for a conforming loan for a single-unit property was $510,400.
+For 2022, the maximum amount for a conforming loan for a single-unit property is $647,200.

 Depending on your lender, a conforming loan can be matched either with a fixed rate loan or an adjustable rate mortgage (ARM).
 A fixed rate loan refers to the fact that the interest rate will remain the same throughout the life of the loan.
 This can be beneficial when interest rates are low so you can lock in for the life of the loan.
 An ARM is tied to a financial index and can adjust over the life of the loan.